-Key Path Input/Output Remote Command [:SENSe]:ROSCillator:SOURce:TYPE INTernal EXTernal SENSe [:SENSe]:ROSCillator:SOURce:TYPE?
-Preset This is unaffected by a Preset but is set to SENSe on a "Restore Input/Output Defaults" or "Restore System Defaults->All".
+Key Path Input/Output Remote Command [:SENSe]:ROSCillator:SOURce:TYPE INTernal EXTernal SENSe PULSe [:SENSe]:ROSCillator:SOURce:TYPE?
+Dependencies The PULSe parameter, and support of the 1 pps signal at the EXT REF IN input, are not available in firmware prior to A.13.00.
+They are also not available in some model numbers.
+If not available, the Pulse key will be blank, and sending the PULSe parameter via SCPI will generate an error: Preset This is unaffected by a Preset but is set to SENSe on a "Restore Input/Output Defaults" or "Restore System Defaults->All".
 State Saved Saved in instrument state.
-Status Bits/OPC dependencies STATus:QUEStionable:FREQuency bit 2 set if unlocked.
-NOTE: This status bit is never set for non-controlling instances.
+Status Bits/OPC dependencies STATus:QUEStionable:FREQuency bit 1 set if unlocked.
+Note: The status bit is not set for non-controlling instances.
+To determine if the frequency reference is unlocked, the controlling instance must be queried.
 Backwards Compatibility Notes Freq Ref In was not saved in state in the legacy instruments.
 It is a part of state in the X-Series.
-Initial S/W Revision Prior to A.02.00
+Initial S/W Revision Prior to A.02.00 Modified at S/W Revision A.14.00

 Remote Command [:SENSe]:ROSCillator:SOURce?
 Notes The query [SENSe]:ROSCillator:SOURce? returns the current switch setting.
-This means: If it was set to SENSe but there is no external reference so the instrument is actually using the internal reference, then this query returns INTernal and not SENSe.
+This means: If it was set to SENSe but there is no external reference nor 1 pps signal so the instrument is actually using the internal reference, then this query returns INTernal and not SENSe.
 If it was set to SENSe and there is an external reference present, the query returns EXTernal and not SENSe.
-3. If it was set to EXTernal, then the query returns "EXTernal" 4.
+3. If it was set to SENSe and there is a 1 pps signal present, the query returns PULSe and not SENSe.
+4. If it was set to EXTernal, then the query returns "EXTernal" 5.
 If it was set to INTernal, then the query returns "INTernal".
-NOTE: The SCPI query always returns "INTernal" for non-controlling instances.
+6. If it was set to PULSe, then the query returns "PULSe" Note: The SCPI query always returns "INTernal" for non-controlling instances.
 Preset SENSe Backwards Compatibility Notes The query [:SENSe]:ROSCillator:SOURce? was a query-only command in ESA which always returned whichever reference the instrument was using.
 The instrument automatically switched to the ext ref if it was present.
 In PSA (which had no sensing) the command [:SENSe]:ROSCillator:SOURce set the reference (INT or EXT), so again its query returned the actual routing.
 Thus the query form of this command is 100% backwards compatible with both instruments.
 Initial S/W Revision Prior to A.02.00

-Remote Command [:SENSe]:ROSCillator:SOURce INTernal EXTernal Notes For PSA compatibility the command form is provided and is directly mapped to [:SENSe]:ROSCillator:SOURce:TYPE NOTE: The SCPI command does nothing for non-controlling instances.
+Remote Command [:SENSe]:ROSCillator:SOURce INTernal EXTernal Notes For PSA compatibility the command form is provided and is directly mapped to [:SENSe]:ROSCillator:SOURce:TYPE Note: The SCPI command does nothing for non-controlling instances.
 Initial S/W Revision Prior to A.02.00